circuitid/circuitid-ruby/docs/ConversationMessagesApi.md

 end

 api_instance = CircuitID::ConversationMessagesApi.new
-conversationmessages = CircuitID::Conversationmessages.new({from: 3.56, from_number: 'from_number_example', to: [3.56], direction: 'inbound'}) # Conversationmessages | The JSON object that will be posted to the REST API endpoint.
+conversationmessages_create_or_patch = CircuitID::ConversationmessagesCreateOrPatch.new # ConversationmessagesCreateOrPatch | The JSON object that will be posted to the REST API endpoint.

 begin
   # Create a new object
-  result = api_instance.create_conversation_message(conversationmessages)
+  result = api_instance.create_conversation_message(conversationmessages_create_or_patch)
   p result
 rescue CircuitID::ApiError => e
   puts "Error when calling ConversationMessagesApi->create_conversation_message: #{e}"